aliciachenw/aliciachenw.github.io/_pages/miscellaneous.md

 **Links**

-* [Basic Ultrasound](http://folk.ntnu.no/stoylen/strainrate/Basic_ultrasound) A good online tutorial on ultrasound imaging.
+* [Basic Ultrasound](http://folk.ntnu.no/stoylen/strainrate/Basic_ultrasound) A helpful online tutorial on ultrasound imaging.
+* [Academic Phrasebank](https://www.phrasebank.manchester.ac.uk/) A website that contains many academic writing phrases and examples from the University of Manchester.
 * [Learn Hands-only CPR](https://www.youtube.com/watch?v=qCAFx-ltco0) Don't have CPR certification?
 Hands-only CPR also saves life.

-**About Me**
+**Fun Facts About Me**

 * My name means "clouds with beautiful patterns" in Chinese.
-* My native languages are Cantonese and Mandarin.
-I enjoy writing in Simplified Chinese, but I can't write in Cantonese.
+* I can speak Cantonese and Mandarin.
-* I enjoy music and musicals.
+* I enjoy musicals.
 When I am working towards a deadline I like listening to *[Hamilton](https://en.wikipedia.org/wiki/Hamilton_(musical))*.
 But *[Mozart!](https://en.wikipedia.org/wiki/Mozart!)* is the one I enjoy most. *[Come from Away](https://en.wikipedia.org/wiki/Come_from_Away)* is the most inspiring musical I listened to in 2020.
-My recent favorite singer is [milet(ミレイ)](https://en.wikipedia.org/wiki/Milet_(singer)).
-* I like jogging, reading, and writing letters or postcards to my pen friends in my spare time.
-I enjoy detective stories and crime stories most!
+* I like jogging, reading, and writing letters and postcards to my pen friends in my spare time.
+I enjoy detective stories and crime stories most.
+My comfort books are the original works of Sherlock Holmes.
+* I collect well-designed postcards.